tainahguerras/tainahguerras/README.md

-👩🏻‍💻 Currently pursuing a degree in Data Science (UFMS - Brazil) 🎓 Bachelor's degree in Biological Sciences (UFPE - Brazil) 🎯 My aim is to apply my data science expertise to tackle real-world challenges and create impactful solutions 😊 Fun facts: I have pet rats and I can draw (poorly), skateboard and solve a Rubik's cube in one minute
+👩🏻‍💻 Currently pursuing a degree in Data Science (UFMS - Brazil) 🎓 Bachelor's degree in Biological Sciences (UFPE - Brazil) 🎯 My aim is to apply my data science expertise to tackle real-world challenges and create impactful solutions 😊 Fun facts: I can draw (poorly), skateboard and solve a Rubik's cube in one minute
 ```

 ### Projects: